 Item “A” is the driveshaft connection coming directly from the engine package.
 IPS can be installed with the engine connected directly to the pod gears or via a jackshaft to the pod gears, enabling the builder to install multiple IPS systems in an offset layout or the engines at a greater distance from the drives.

-Item “B” is the raw water intake and exit point.
+Item “B” is the raw water intake.
 The water is fed via the feeder tubs on the Upper unit directly to the engine cooling system.
 Item “C” is the integrated exhaust system which vents down through the body of the pod to exit aft of the propeller drive shaft in the lower unit.

 IPS pod unit looking from the starboard side, complete upper and lower unit.

-The lower unit itself is manufactured from an alloy comprising nickel, bronze, and aluminum and is not painted.
-Any boater that has a painted drive can see the benefit in this.
+The lower unit itself is manufactured from an alloy comprising nickel, bronze, and aluminum.
 So far we have not seen that fouling due to marine growth is any more or less problematic than it is on than a standard inboard application.
-And referring to the maintenance manual, the first mention of corrosion only refers us to the inspection of the “space between IPS-Housing and clamping ring” during the 200 hour impaction.
+And referring to the maintenance manual, the first mention of corrosion only refers us to the inspection of the “space between IPS-Housing and clamping ring” during the 200 hour inspection.

 Complete IPS power package with pod unit attached.